jvteleco/Bluestar-Bus-UK/readme.md

 ![](web_files/bluestar_map.png)

 On the url, copy and save the bus stop number, e.g.: "1980SN121003"
-(Underlined in red in the following image)
+(Underlined in red in the following image):

 ![](web_files/bluestar_stop.png)

 ### Modify the code